jameszah/ESP32-CAM-Video-Recorder/README.md

 - moved many settings to a separate file "settings.h" so you edit that, rather than digging through the main file to set your wifi password, startup defaults, and enable/disable internet, pir, telegram, etc
 - not super-elegant code ... still haven't written the avi writer into a nice library
 - read comment on rtc_cntl.h below which may or may not be updated in the esp32 board library - links and info below
+- This includes a v1.2 (slight mods) of https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot for the Telegram stuff, plus the ftp and ArduCam mentioned below (major rewrite on ArduCam)
 - You just need the files from the /v86 folder.
 Edit the settings.h file for your wifi and starup configuration.

  # Hardware